MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WindowsXamlHost.md

 In some situations, you might want to create instances of UWP controls without having to first create Windows XAML host controls.

 If you choose to do this, make sure to first call the [InitializeForCurrentThread](https://docs.microsoft.com/uwp/api/windows.ui.xaml.hosting.windowsxamlmanager.initializeforcurrentthread) method of the [WindowsXamlManager](https://docs.microsoft.com/uwp/api/windows.ui.xaml.hosting.windowsxamlmanager) class.
 This initializes the UWP hosting environment so that you can create and initialize UWP controls.
 You can create a Windows XAML host control when you are ready to show any of those UWP controls in a UI.

+Before you can call this method, you must first add a reference to Windows.UI.Xaml.Hosting.HostingContract.winmd in your project (this is in addition to the other references you already added to your project earlier by following [these instructions](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls#requirements)).

+1. In your project, open the **Reference Manager** dialog box, choose the **Browse** button, and then select  **All Files** in the drop-down next to **File Name**.
+2. Navigate to the C:\Program Files (x86)\Windows Kits\10\References\\<*sdk version*>\Windows.UI.Xaml.Hosting.HostingContract\<*version*> folder, select Windows.UI.Xaml.Hosting.HostingContract.winmd, and then click **Add**.

-This example initializes the UWP hosting environment, creates a UWP button and then creates a Windows XAML host control only for the purpose of showing the UWP control in the UI.
+The following example initializes the UWP hosting environment, creates a UWP button and then creates a Windows XAML host control only for the purpose of showing the UWP control in the UI.

 ```csharp
 private void CreateUWPControlsFirst()